Rebeccaz0719/Name-card-App/README.md

 4*.
 A search text field above the placeholder images that allows a user to search and filter the placeholder images by name.

 5*.
 A sorting dropdown menu that can sort the placeholder images by a specific criteria (name, age, likes, comments)

+The search bar in this web application has the predictive search function.
+The predictive input will be listed in the dropdown when typing.
+The users can choose the name they want in the dropdown, by clicking it, the search result will show on the page.
+In the search result page, when users delete the content in search bar and click the 'search' font, the page will turn to the original page.